 Buy Clean policies are spreading quickly, as Federal, State and Local policy programs are adopting the Buy Clean policies.
+The Blue Green Alliance is a point organization for the Buy Clean Campaign.

 Federal: The Clean Futures Act (introduced in 117th Congress, 2021) includes language for a Buy Clean Program.
 The Biden Administration's Climate Action Plan has clean manufacturing programs and incentives as a part of the move towards transitions in industry to support climate action.